* Europe seeks barter system with Iran to offset US sanctions

 * Global terror finance watchdog says Iran not compliant

-* French officials say mirror Iranian firm not operational (Adds comment from U.S. envoy to EU)
+* French officials say mirror Iranian company not operational

 By John Irish and Marine Pennetier

 PARIS, Sept 4 (Reuters) - A European trade mechanism to barter humanitarian and food goods with Iran will not work until Tehran sets up a mirror company and meets international standards against money-laundering and terrorism financing, a French diplomatic source said.